On this page

 Hub and spoke connection configuration with OAuth 2.0

-You can push user and group information from a spoke org to a centralized hub org with OAuth 2.0 by performing the following configuration:
+You can push user and group information from a spoke org to a centralized hub org with OAuth 2.0 by performing the following tasks:

-1. In each spoke org, add an instance of the Org2Org app integration and save the generated JSON Web Key Set (JWKS) public key.
+1. In each spoke org, add an instance of the Org2Org app integration.

-2. In the hub org, create an OAuth 2.0 service app for each spoke org with the corresponding Org2Org app JWKS public key.
+2. In the hub org, create an OAuth 2.0 service app for each spoke org with the corresponding Org2Org app JWKS public key URL.
 For each hub-org service app (the OAuth 2.0 client), assign admin roles and grant allowed scopes.

-3. In each spoke org, set and activate provisioning in the Org2Org apps from the Okta API.
+4. In each spoke org, set and activate provisioning in the Org2Org app from the Okta API.

-4. In each spoke org, assign users and groups in the spoke Org2Org apps to synchronize with the hub org.
+5. In each spoke org, assign users and groups in the spoke Org2Org app to synchronize with the hub org.

 Add an Org2Org app integration in a spoke org

 You use the spoke org to push users and groups to the central hub org.
-In the spoke org, add an instance of the Org2Org app integration by using the Apps API (opens new window).
-This generates an integration instance with the key certificates required to connect to the hub org.
+In the spoke org, add an instance of the Org2Org app integration by using the Create an app (opens new window) request with the Org2Org request parameters (opens new window).
+This call generates an integration instance with the key certificates required to connect to the hub org.

 Note: You can't use an Okta Developer Edition org as a spoke org since the Okta Org2Org app integration isn't available.
 If you need to test this feature in your developer org, contact your Okta account team.